Liam-M-Dev/gig-guide-api/readme.md

 Once CLI commands are finalized within the app, I am going to create my initial setup of controllers.
 This is tracked via the controllers card, which has a checklist for each individual controller and for the init.py file.
 Within the init.py file I have a checklist to ensure each controller is added to the registerable controllers, and then implemented into the main app function.
 Each individual controller has a check list that ensures the blueprints are created and an initial get route to display the information for each table.
 This will be tracked with the use of Insomnia to ensure that the results are produced correctly.
 The due date for this is the 7th of March.

 The next task is to initialize the routing and implement all the functions and features that I am intending to have related to the databases.
 To begin the process I have a card representing the routing for Users, With a checklist that ticks off the CRUD features, creating a user, reading users, updating users and deleting users, ensuring there is also appropriate authentication and validation and implementing searching functions to allow show the user what venues or bands are connected to their ID.
-Implementation plan of this is to have it done by the 8th.
+Implementation plan of this is to have it done by the 8th (extended to 12th).
 Routing for bands is the next one on the list and follows a similar line of checking the CRUD features, also creating search features to show bands with their upcoming shows, similar genres and states and displaying bands that have connected user IDs.
 Routing for venues is the next card to check off that follows the same principals as before with CRUD features and displaying shows that are upcoming associated with the venue as well as displaying user ids that connect to the venues.
 Routing for Shows again follows similar CRUD principals allowing a venue or band to create, update, read and delete upcoming shows.
 It also has features to display shows that are connected to one venue or shows that are connected to one band.